- Experienced members of CPA Australia may be eligible to become members of Chartered Accountants Australia and New Zealand

 - A copy of your CV outlining positions held over the past 10 years.

-- Two written CA references from CA ANZ Members (please use the below reference form).
-Consideration can be made if one of the two reference letters is from a full member of a GAA body that we hold a reciprocal arrangement with or an FCCA member of ACCA.
+- Two CA references from CA ANZ Members (please use the below reference form).
+Consideration can be made if one of the two references is from a full member of a GAA body that we hold a reciprocal arrangement with or an FCCA member of ACCA.

 Special Admission to Membership - Member Reference